derpen/fastergoding/README.md

 A gopher tool for faster coding.
 It can automatically compile and rerun the main.main() function when the files is changed.

+In this fork, fastergoding also detects if any html file is changed, instead of just detecting changes in go files.
+This is probably what you need if you are constantly editing a rendered html template.

 ## Usage
 ```bash
 cd {your-project}